orix-software/orix-software.github.io/docs/developer_manual/orixsdk_macros/scroll.md

     rts
 ```

+## Example 2

-## the first line to scroll is computed and is in X register
+the first line to scroll is computed and is in X register

 ```ca65
     .include "telestrat.inc"